Mt Huashan Hiking Trail

 With

-only a few thin pine trees on the snowy slope separating him from a 600-foot drop off a sheer cliff, he reached back with one had to grab onto the safety chain just as his feet slid under it.
+only a few thin pine trees on the snowy slope separating him from a 600-foot drop off the edge of a sheer cliff, the man reached back with one had to grab onto the safety chain just as his feet slid under it.
 If he had missed the chain or his grip broke, the pine trees would be his last chance.
 But he held tight and broke his momentum.
 Slowly he pulled himself back to his feet

 Laura and I were too stunned to even move.
 Only a lucky last second grab of the chain had saved him.
 This guy had missed death by a hair.
 Before